-Steel & Stone was created in 2008 to provide a growing area the needs and wants of ornamental ironwork and natural stonework.
-In recent years, my preferred method of designing and creating involved the use of aesthetics and function to play on one another.
-By incorporating methods of joining the metal with traditional techniques (such as mortise and tenon), you allow the viewer to appreciate and recognize the means at which the material has rendered itself useful in the task of holding itself together without modern electric welding.
-This ancient craft has given me an inner joy and peace that I simply cannot put into words.
+Steel & Stone was created in 2008 to provide a growing area with ornamental ironwork and natural stonework.
+In recent years, my preferred method of designing and creating with metal involve the use of aesthetics and function to play on one another.
+By incorporating methods of joining the metal with traditional techniques (such as mortise and tenon), you allow the viewer to appreciate and recognize the means at which the material is holding itself together without the use of modern electric welding.

 My apprenticeship as an Artist-Blacksmith started while working under the watchful eye of Lee Badger at Anvil Works.
 I am an active member of the Artist-Blacksmith Association of North America (ABANA) as well as an active member of the Berkeley Arts Council.